 Alternative Break Programs

-Each Alternative Break trip will have between 8 and 15 participants, 2 student Team Leaders and 2 Staff Advisors.
-The cost for the trips range from $250 up to $1600 depending on the trip and the flight costs.
-Students will have their flights booked together and will travel as a group to their specified destination with the Staff Advisors.
+Each Alternative Break trip will have between 8 and 15 participants, 2 student Team Leaders and 2 Staff Advisers.
+The cost for the trips range widely depending on the trip and the transportation costs.
+Students will travel as a group to their specified destination with the Staff Advisers.

 For information about the Alternative Break program, please email our office.